catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 Records that have the same ``plant_id_eia`` should also have the same ``plant_id_pudl``.

 .. warning::
     PUDL IDs should never be hard-coded into any analysis or transformation functions as they may come to represent different plants or utilities as new records are added and mapped.

 PUDL IDs are not static.
 They identify unique plants/utilities in a given iteration of the data, but they may not remain exactly the same over time.
-The spreadsheet assigns PUDL IDs based on a record’s position in the spreadsheet, so if you change the PUDL ID of a record in the middle, it will change the PUDL ID of all those below it (unless they are referencing a PUDL ID that already exists)
+The spreadsheet assigns PUDL IDs based on a record's position in the spreadsheet, so if you change the PUDL ID of a record in the middle, it will change the PUDL ID of all those below it (unless they are referencing a PUDL ID that already exists)